garrandall/popular-music-data/tracks/let-me-love-you--until-you-learn-to-love-yourself--glee-cast.md

 Give you everything you want (Oh!) and need (Everything you need, yeah) Baby, good love and protection (Said everything)
-Make me your selection (The way you shake me, baby) Show you the way love's supposed to be (Oooh)
+Make me your selection (The way you shake me, baby) Show you the way love's supposed to be (Oh)
 (Baby, you should let me love you) You should let me love you Let me be the one to (Ohh, give you everything)
 Give you everything you want and need
-Ooh, baby good love and protection (Good love and protection) Make me your selection
+Oh, baby good love and protection (Good love and protection) Make me your selection
 Show you the way love's supposed to be (Hey!)
 (Hey) You should let me love you (Love you)
 Let me be the one to (The one to)
-Give you everything you want and need (Anything you need, oooh, baby) Ooh, baby good love and protection (Protection)
+Give you everything you want and need (Anything you need, oh, baby) Oh, baby good love and protection (Protection)
 Make me your selection (Selection, baby)
-Show you the way love's supposed to be (Ooooh, yeah) (Let me love you)
+Show you the way love's supposed to be (Oh, yeah)
+(Let me love you)

 Artie: